Patriots holding Super Bowl LX send-off rally at Gillette Stadium. Here’s what fans need to know

-FOXBORO, Mass. — Tens of thousands of New England Patriots fans are expected to attend Sunday morning’s Super Bowl LX send-off rally at Gillette Stadium in Foxboro need to secure tickets ahead of time.
+FOXBORO, MASS. — Tens of thousands of New England Patriots fans are expected to attend Sunday morning’s Super Bowl LX send-off rally at Gillette Stadium in Foxboro.

 The rally will feature a special musical performance by the Dropkick Murphys, a performance from the team’s cheerleaders, and include appearances by former players.